ibm-cloud-docs/apps/ts_apps.md

   * To delete a services instance, you can use the {{site.data.keyword.Bluemix_notm}} console or the command line interface.

     To use the {{site.data.keyword.Bluemix_notm}} console to delete a service instance, complete the following steps:
-	  1. In the Services dashboard, click the **Actions** menu for the service that you want to delete.
+	  1. From your dashboard, click the **Actions** menu for the service that you want to delete.
 	  2. Click **Delete Service**.
 You are prompted to restage the app that the service instance was bound to.

     To use the command line interface to delete a service instance, complete the following steps: